kjannette/seatly-recurring/FORKWRITEUP.md

 4. Be protected from entering erroneous dates (via date range input validation).

-## Mitigation of Architiceture Flaws
+## Mitigation of Architecture Flaws

 Additional improvements were made to security, scalability and performance through architectural refactoring.
 The previous implementation had three core problems: